At Cornell Botanic Gardens, we’re pleased to make our grounds, trails, and outdoor spaces available to the public during the COVID-19 crisis.

 With your help, we can keep our grounds open.

-• Visit alone or in small family groups
+- Visiting alone or in small family groups of less than 10 people.

-The Nevin Welcome Center is closed until further notice and there are no available public restrooms.
+- The Nevin Welcome Center is closed until further notice

 Visit Cornell’s coronavirus webpage for ongoing updates.